 Beachgoers didn’t want the gold coin because they only knew the counterfeit—green paperbacks.

 A look at history might reveal a clue about this stunning revelation.
 Gold, a precious metal, has been used by man since ancient times for commerce.
 Long ago, people recognized it for what it was—rare and valuable; but today, passersby can’t even identify genuine gold on a beach.

 During the Great Depression, governments around the world abandoned the gold standard.
 In 1933, Congress and President Roosevelt banned private ownership of gold and asked citizens to turn in their gold at $35 per troy ounce, essentially robbing Americans of their wealth.

 Although it became legal to own it again in the 1970s, the money changers (Federal Reserve Bank and central banks) suppressed its value to bolster the dollar and manipulated the system to their advantage.

-Gold became worth less than counterfeit because it was not considered currency.
-This enabled the Federal Reserve and the central banks around the world to control the vast money supply.
+Gold became worth less than counterfeit because it was not considered a currency, thus enabling the Federal Reserve and the central banks to control the vast money supply.

 Counterfeit “gods” mark the last days.
 Sports enthusiasts go to sports events to numb their pain.
 Hollywood fans idolize Hollywood stars, wondering what it would be like to be rich and famous.
 Small-minded people think this “idol” or that “diversion” will make them happy, and there are many “wicked wizards” who want to manipulate the masses with fear and deception so they can “own” them.

 While The Wizard of Oz is only a story, it symbolizes our longing for home.
 We meet all sorts of people along the way, and the evil one tries to derail us.
 But God’s messengers help us to make it safely home.